ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

 **Assumption 1: The distribution of heart rates between the provided percentiles is uniformly distributed.**
 {:center}

 This assumption is surely not fully correct but it will serve us well in the absence of finer grained data.
-We will also assume that our minimum resting heart rate is 40 BPM and the maximum is 99 BPM.
+We will also assume that our **minimum resting heart rate is 40 BPM and the maximum is 99 BPM**.
 These numbers come from an <a href="http://www.mayoclinic.org/healthy-lifestyle/fitness/expert-answers/heart-rate/faq-20057979" target="_blank">article about normal heart rates</a>.

 Given our assumption far, we can generate a histogram of the heart rates.